 Lucas Profenno - Head Tournament Organizer

 In addition, the High School Esports League Intern team are treated as league administrators for situations such as match disputes.
 The instructions of a High School Esports League administrator should always be followed and obeyed.

 2.3.
 Rule Changes

-The High School Esports League reserves the right to add, remove, or otherwise alter all rule sets without further notice.
+The High School Esports League reserves the right to add, remove, or otherwise alter all rule sets without notice.

 The content of private information, emails, support tickets, or any other correspondence with High School Esports League administration are deemed as strictly confidential materials.
 The publication of such material is prohibited without the express written permission from the High School Esports League administration.